Laois county hurling team: History

-Laois most recently contested the Leinster Senior Hurling Championship final in 1985, in what was to be a disappointing final defeat against Offaly.
+Laois most recently contested the Leinster Senior Hurling Championship final in 1985, with the result a defeat to Offaly.

+The hurlers were back in the NHL semi-final in 1996.

-Laois won the Joe McDonagh Cup in 2019, and went on to shock Dublin in the preliminary quarter-final the next week to reach the All-Ireland Quarter Final.
+Laois won the Joe McDonagh Cup in 2019, and went on to shock Dublin in the preliminary quarter-final the next week and advance to the All-Ireland SHC quarter-final.
 This was considered one of the greatest shocks in the history of the championship.
 The manager departed amid controversy in November 2020 after his criticisms of county board officials appeared on a podcast.

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.